Why Implement a Predictive Maintenance Strategy?

 Predictive Maintenance Examples

-Turbine Manufacturer Implements Usage Based Maintenance for Costs Savings
+Turbine Manufacturer Implements Use Based Maintenance for Costs Savings

 • The Solution: This factory monitors and analyzes spindle usage and axes movement data displaying real-time dashboards of usage hours and the remaining useful life which dictates the next PM.
 When the asset reaches the defined threshold, the system triggers preventive maintenance work order in their EAM system.
 This resulted in fewer PMs, saving labor and PM kit material costs totaling 25% of their total plant maintenance spend for the year.